-To ensure a balanced approach to any further lengthening of the permitted runway or over-run areas having regard to the need for environmental and other assessments including noise and assessment of the impact on local communities.
+To restrict any further effective lengthening of the operational runway or over-run areas, until such time that the status of the current runway is regularised and full environmental assessments including noise and impact on local communities are carried out.

-The Planning Authority will engage with Kildare County Council, to guide the consideration of applications for development at Weston Airport having regard to national, regional and local climate action plans.
+The Planning Authority will engage with Kildare County Council, to guide the consideration of applications for development at Weston Airport having regard to proper planning and sustainable development.

-11.8.4 Dublin Airport
+11.7.4 Dublin Airport